MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-20/README.md

 ## Visualisation:
 1. Run `poi_visualisation` in `notebooks` for *points of interest* geospatial visualisation, plots can be found in `point_of_interest` in `plots`
-2. Geospatial visualisation for *median rental prices in March 2024* can be found in `march 2024 median` in `plots`
+2. Geospatial visualisation for *median rental prices in June 2024* can be found in `june 2024 median` in `plots`
 3. Geospatial visualisation for *estimated resident populations* and  can be found in `erp`, `erp_per_km2` and `erp_increase` in `plots`
 4. Geospatial visualisation for *income across suburbs* and *jobs accross suburbs* can be found in `income` and `jobs` in `plots`
 5. Geospatial visualisation for *migrants across suburbs* can be found in `net_migrants` in `plots`